 - place the 10 amp fuse into the fuse panel

 - Turn the key to the 'on' position

 - put the red pin on the fuse panel connection that has the 10 amp fuse installed

 - place the black pin on any of the barrier strip screws

 Also, compare your wiring effort to the following diagram ...

 (20) If this works ... eureka.
 You're in business.
 Have a beverage of your choosing.

 What Auxiliary Power Solutions Have You Devised?

 There are other ways to go about the above.
 What products/installs do you prefer?
 What do you like each and why?
 Your input is invited.
-Post an article!
+Leave a comment!